-1. Call 911, proceed under their direction.

-2. Initiate Action to Secure Buildings.
-Students in play areas or on athletic fields will return to their classrooms under the supervision of staff members.
+- 1. Call 911, proceed under their direction. - 2.
+Initiate Action Secure Building.
+Students in play areas or on athletic fields will return to their classrooms under the supervision of staff members. - 3.
+Notify the superintendent.

-1. Follow Action Secure Building procedures.

-2. Maintain supervision of students until further notice.
+- 1. Follow Action Secure Building procedures. - 2.
+Maintain supervision of students until further notice.